fenixkz/exprob_second_assignment/README.md

 Finally, **`RECHARGE`** state check if the battery got full.
 If the battery is full, then it transits to `BATTERY_FULL`, if not it transits to itself and does it until the battery gets full.

 ## Software architecture
-The _scripts/_ folder contains the information on each software component that was used to create this repository.
+The _scripts/_ and __src/__ folders contain the information on each software component that was used to create this repository.
-**Planner.py**, **robot_states.py** and **Controller.py** were given to us and more in-depth explanation of these software can be found [here](https://github.com/buoncubi/arch_skeleton).

 A brief explanation:

-**Planner.py** simulates a process of finding the trajectory from the robot's position to the desired one.
-It computes an array of via points that are further needed for **Controller.py** script.
-It is publishes an Action Client ROS server `motion/planner`.
-The initial position for the trajectory is obtained via `state/get_pose` ROS service.

-**Controller.py** simulates a process of moving the robot along a desired trajectory.
-And then using service `state/set_pose` sets a new posiiton for the robot.
+**Aruco_detector.cpp** is a C++ code that uses openCV libraries to detect aruco markers in the image.

+**Arm_control.cpp** is a C++ code that controls the movements of the arm of the robot to rotate the camera to capture all markers.

 **robot_state.py** is the robot itself.
-It publishes several ROS services that are needed for both **Planner** and **Controller**
- - `state/set_pose` to set a new pose to the robot, requries a message of type Point
- - `state/get_pose` to get a current pose of the robot, returnes a message of type Point
+The only service that we need is:
  - `state/battery_low` to get a current state of the battery, returns a boolean

 ### State_helper
 **state_helper.py** implements helper classes to deal with `armor_py_api` and overall logic of the surveillance policy.
 It incorporates three classes: _ProtegeHelper()_, _ActionClientHelper()_, and _InterfaceHelper()_.
 The documentation provides the explanation of their logic.
 Briefly:

 **ProtegeHelper** has some methods to deal with queries and manipulations with the ontology, such as changing the 'isIn' property for the robot (to move the robot from one location to another)

-**ActionClientHelper** was given as an example to the similar problem.
-Implemented by the professor.
-It deals with actionlib to make it more convinient.

 **InterfaceHelper** a helper class that loads all the necessarry parameters from ROS param server and gets the state of the battery from the corresponding service.
+Also, uses move_base simple action client to send goals to move the robot.

 ### State_machine
 This is the main python module that creates the SMACH like State Machine and does the solution to the assignment.
 Again, please refer to the documentation for more detailed explanation.